AsmaaMHadir/Predict-my-Math-Grade-/README.md

 ## 1. Application
 Machine learning based web app that predicts the Math exam score for a student based on their input feature values.
-You may access the web app here.
+You may access the web app here (https://math-grade-predictor.onrender.com/).
 Snippet of the web interface:

 <img width="632" alt="webs" src="https://github.com/AsmaaMHadir/Students-Performance-Prediction/assets/46932156/ac2b70d0-2984-4a58-9377-3edd57a662a5">